How long will I be in therapy?

 How much will it cost?

-My fee for a 45-minute psychotherapy session is $180 for individuals and $190 for couples and families.
-If you pay by cash or check the fee will be $175/$185, respectively.
+My fee for a 45-minute psychotherapy session is $185 for individuals and $200 for couples and families.
+If you pay by credit card there will be a $5 processing fee.
 I know that this level of commitment to your wellbeing requires enormous sacrifice of your time and money, among other things.
 I consider psychotherapy to be one of the greatest investments you will ever make, and I say this from personal as well as professional experience.
 The ability to live more freely and more authentically is well worth the cost.

 Can I use my health insurance?